Skip to main content

 • Time created: The time when Contrast created the incident.

-• Last updated: The last time for ?
+• Last updated: The last time Contrast updated the incident with new issues or observations.

 2. To view details about an incident, select it.
 The Overview tab shows these details: